AnggaR96s/Reforestation/README.md

-## What did the dog say to the two trees?
-Bark bark.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.